Eyelid Surgery (Blepharoplasty)

 - Eyelid wrinkles

-Eyelid surgery can also help correct vision problems that occur because of aged eyelid tissues, and insurance may help cover the cost of eyelid surgery if this is the reason you seek the procedure.
+Eyelid surgery can also help correct vision problems that occur because of aged eyelid tissues.
+Insurance may help cover the cost of eyelid surgery if this is the reason you seek the procedure.
 In general though, eyelid surgery is an elective cosmetic procedure not covered by insurance.

 Be sure to visit your ophthalmologist prior to undergoing eyelid surgery, as it is important to confirm that you do not have any eye problems that could affect the success of your procedure.